boostorg/hof/doc/src/point_free.md

 Variadic sum
 ------------

-Another example, say we would like to write a varidiac version of `max`.
+Another example, say we would like to write a variadic version of `max`.
 We could implement it like this:

     // Base case
     template<class T>